 Ionic compounds conduct electricity in the molten or aqueous state when ions become free and act as charge carriers.

-In solid form, ions are strongly held by electrostatic forces of attractions and not free to move; hence do not conduct electricity.
+In solid form, ions are strongly held by electrostatic forces of attractions and are not free to move; hence do not conduct electricity.

-For example, ionic compounds such as NaCl does not conduct electricity when solid conduct electricity but when dissolved in water or in a molten state, it will conduct electricity.
+For example, ionic compounds such as NaCl does not conduct electricity when solid but when dissolved in water or in a molten state, it will conduct electricity.

 Melting and Boiling Points of Ionic Compounds